National Geographic Bee: State and national competitions

 The rules at the national level are the same as those at the state, except that there are ten preliminary rounds instead of eight.
 There was previously a video part of the preliminary competition where students submitted a video worth six points, but was replaced by a written "GeoChallenge" worth ten points.
 The championship round can also consist of five questions instead of three.
 The competition is held over four days, with the preliminary rounds on the first day and the final rounds on the third.
-The national finals are held in late May at National Geographic Society headquarters in Washington, D.C. and are hosted by Mo Rocca.
+The national finals are held in late May at National Geographic Society Headquarters in Washington, D.C. and are hosted by Mo Rocca.
 The ten finalists are guaranteed $1000.
 The third-place finisher receives a $5,000 college scholarship, the second-place finisher receives a $10,000 college scholarship, and the National Champion receives a $25,000 college scholarship, as well as a lifetime membership in the National Geographic Society.
 From 2009 to 2015, the National Champion also won a trip to the Galápagos Islands.
-In 2016, National Champion Rishi Nair won a trip to southeast Alaska, including a stop at Glacier Bay National Park.
+In 2016, this changed when National Champion Rishi Nair won a trip to southeast Alaska instead, including a stop at Glacier Bay National Park.
 This was because 2016 was the centenary of the U.S. National Park Service.
-2017 National Champion, Pranay Varada, received a trip to the Galápagos Islands.
-The National Competition final round format is also different from state.
-Originally, it was the same format, but in 2012, National Geographic changed the format so that correct answers were worth points and competitors could earn extra points with bonus questions, with eliminations being every few rounds.
-In 2015, they changed the format once again.
+But from 2017 onwards, this was reverted back to the Galápagos Islands which the National Champion Pranay Varada received.
+The National Competition final round format is also different from the state.
+Originally, it was the same format, but in 2012, National Geographic changed the format so that answers were displayed on a blue screen, correct answers were worth points, and competitors could earn extra points with bonus questions, with eliminations being every few rounds.
+In 2015, the logo of the National Geographic Bee was updated, and they changed the format once again.
+Instead of ten blue answer screens for the final round, now there are alternating blue and green screens.
 There are no longer bonus questions, and the first five rounds are USA based and worth one point for most questions.
 The fifth round is a “lightning round” where you are asked three rapid fire questions.
 Then, four students with the lowest scores are eliminated, a tie being broken with a tiebreaker about estimation.
 The next four rounds are global and are all worth two points per question, and end again with another lightning round.
 After this, the top three are left.
-There are two “GeoChallenges” in the final competition, one worth three points in round 3, and for the top ten a 45-second oral response worth six points.
+There are two "GeoChallenges" in the final competition, one worth three points in round 3, and for the top ten a 45-second oral response worth six points.
 The top two then compete in a normal championship round.
-In 2019, however, due to the introduction of a new competition that is called the “Geochallenge”(which is about developing a collaborative team project to tackle a given issue) they once again changed the format of the Bee.
-The Semi-Finals, which consists of the top 10 contestants, is held on one day.
+In 2019, however, due to the introduction of a new competition that is called the GeoChallenge (which is about developing a collaborative team project to tackle a given issue) they once again changed the format of the Bee.
+The semifinals, which consists of the top 10 contestants, is held on one day.
 There are eight rounds of oral and written questions, and the four lowest scores are eliminated after these eight rounds.
-Afterwards, there is a “Geochallenge” worth ten points, and three contestants are eliminated to narrow the competition down to the final three.
+Afterwards, there is a GeoChallenge worth ten points, and three contestants are eliminated to narrow the competition down to the final three.
 The next day, the top three contestants compete in the finals.
-They have a series of five oral rounds, and then they have a Geochallenge round and a mapmaker round.
+They have a series of five oral rounds, and then they have a GeoChallenge round and a mapmaker round.
 Afterwards, the lowest scoring contestant is eliminated, and a normal championship round occurs to determine the champion.